Barnaba Mądrecki

 AI generated image: "Duplicate content digital art in Malczewski style"

-When I need to check for duplicate content I use a professional tools, or I select a random section of your web page and paste this into Google.
-If the same section/paragraph appears in multiple pages, multiple domains - we have a duplication problem.
-Duplication can't happen.
+When I need to check for duplicate content I use professional tools, or I select a random section of your web page and paste it into Google.
+If the same section or paragraph appears in multiple pages or multiple domains — we have a duplication problem.
 Duplication is the most common reason for dropping out of search results.

 A few words about spam.